Employees Retirement System of Texas Decreases Stock Position in Taiwan Semiconductor Manufacturing Company Limited (NYSE:TSM)

 Employees Retirement System of Texas lessened its stake in Taiwan Semiconductor Manufacturing Company Limited (NYSE:TSM) by 5.5% in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The firm owned 55,385 shares of the semiconductor company’s stock after selling 3,249 shares during the quarter.
 Employees Retirement System of Texas’ holdings in Taiwan Semiconductor Manufacturing were worth $6,655,000 at the end of the most recent reporting period.

 A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in the business.
 Sanders Capital LLC boosted its holdings in Taiwan Semiconductor Manufacturing by 3.6% in the 2nd quarter.
 Sanders Capital LLC now owns 40,434,002 shares of the semiconductor company’s stock worth $5,343,491,000 after acquiring an additional 1,391,488 shares during the period.
-Vontobel Holding Ltd. boosted its holdings in Taiwan Semiconductor Manufacturing by 0.8% in the 1st quarter.
-Vontobel Holding Ltd. now owns 20,071,365 shares of the semiconductor company’s stock worth $2,374,041,000 after acquiring an additional 168,757 shares during the period.
+Vontobel Holding Ltd. raised its position in shares of Taiwan Semiconductor Manufacturing by 0.8% in the 1st quarter.
+Vontobel Holding Ltd. now owns 20,071,365 shares of the semiconductor company’s stock valued at $2,374,041,000 after purchasing an additional 168,757 shares in the last quarter.
 Fiera Capital Corp raised its position in shares of Taiwan Semiconductor Manufacturing by 0.6% in the 1st quarter.
 Fiera Capital Corp now owns 15,902,700 shares of the semiconductor company’s stock valued at $1,880,971,000 after purchasing an additional 93,751 shares in the last quarter.
 BlackRock Inc. raised its position in shares of Taiwan Semiconductor Manufacturing by 23.5% in the 1st quarter.
 BlackRock Inc. now owns 13,754,055 shares of the semiconductor company’s stock valued at $1,626,830,000 after purchasing an additional 2,613,327 shares in the last quarter.
 Finally, Jennison Associates LLC raised its position in shares of Taiwan Semiconductor Manufacturing by 39.6% in the 1st quarter.
 Jennison Associates LLC now owns 13,534,561 shares of the semiconductor company’s stock valued at $1,600,868,000 after purchasing an additional 3,839,316 shares in the last quarter.
 Hedge funds and other institutional investors own 16.55% of the company’s stock.

 TSM has been the topic of a number of recent analyst reports.
-Morgan Stanley lowered Taiwan Semiconductor Manufacturing from an “overweight” rating to an “equal weight” rating in a research report on Monday, June 21st.
 Argus initiated coverage on Taiwan Semiconductor Manufacturing in a research report on Tuesday, June 22nd.
 They issued a “buy” rating and a $150.00 target price on the stock.
-Zacks Investment Research raised Taiwan Semiconductor Manufacturing from a “sell” rating to a “hold” rating in a research report on Thursday.
+Susquehanna Bancshares raised Taiwan Semiconductor Manufacturing from a “negative” rating to a “neutral” rating and upped their target price for the company from $85.00 to $105.00 in a research report on Wednesday, June 30th.
+Susquehanna raised Taiwan Semiconductor Manufacturing from a “negative” rating to a “neutral” rating and upped their price target for the company from $85.00 to $105.00 in a research report on Wednesday, June 30th.
 Needham & Company LLC initiated coverage on Taiwan Semiconductor Manufacturing in a research report on Tuesday, July 13th.
-They issued a “buy” rating and a $123.05 target price on the stock.
-Finally, Susquehanna raised Taiwan Semiconductor Manufacturing from a “negative” rating to a “neutral” rating and upped their price target for the company from $85.00 to $105.00 in a research report on Wednesday, June 30th.
+They set a “buy” rating and a $123.05 price target on the stock.
+Finally, Zacks Investment Research raised Taiwan Semiconductor Manufacturing from a “sell” rating to a “hold” rating in a research report on Thursday.
 Five equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
 Based on data from MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus target price of $127.72.

 Taiwan Semiconductor Manufacturing (NYSE:TSM) last issued its quarterly earnings data on Wednesday, July 14th.
 The semiconductor company reported $0.93 EPS for the quarter, hitting the Zacks’ consensus estimate of $0.93.
 The firm had revenue of $372.15 billion during the quarter, compared to the consensus estimate of $372.58 billion.
 Taiwan Semiconductor Manufacturing had a return on equity of 29.17% and a net margin of 38.14%.
 The firm’s revenue was up 19.8% on a year-over-year basis.
 During the same period in the prior year, the business earned $4.66 EPS.
 As a group, research analysts anticipate that Taiwan Semiconductor Manufacturing Company Limited will post 4.02 earnings per share for the current year.